edongashi/Snackbar/README.md

 ###Additional Properties
 * ClosesOnRightClick - dismisses snackbar by right clicking.
 Works in both manual and automatic mode.
-* Controller.IsFrozen - pauses controller in automatic mode.
-Useful to defer notifications until window conditions are met.
+* FreezesOnMouseOver - pauses controller in automatic mode when hovering over the snackbar.